JAMB to collaborate with EFCC to fight corruption | TODAY.NG

 The registrar also said that the board was working in collaboration with other security agencies to check security breach in its operations.

-Earlier, the Acting Chairman of the EFCC, Ibrahim Magu, commended the leadership of JAMB on its fight against examination malpractice, which he said was part of the fight against corruption.
+Earlier, the Acting Chairman of the EFCC, Mr Ibrahim Magu commended the leadership of JAMB on its fight against examination malpractice, which he said was part of the fight against corruption.

 According to him, the commission has discovered areas to work with the board in its fight against the menace and would work towards it.